Duplicate Code: Everything you need to know

 The main reason for creation for the duplicate code is Copy and Paste Programming.
 Developers justify this practice of plagiarism by commenting that this section of code works for the program, and to make it look original modify variables and architecture of the code.
 They ignore that most programs they scrounge are made for academic purposes and strictly not for commercial development.
 So they contain redundant data so that the program is understandable.

-When you write duplicate codes thinking that if code ain’t broke, there is no reason to fix it.
+Many programmers feel that if the software is working properly there is no reason to fix code duplications.
 You forget that you are just un-necessarily making your software bulky.
-Your argument can be a few blocks of code would just use a few milliseconds of time to run.
+Your argument can be that a few blocks of code would just use a few milliseconds to run.
 Which we agree to but only if you mean to use your software a few times.
-Code written for commercial purposes or for web-applications is executed thousands and millions of times every minute.
+Code written for commercial purposes or web-applications is executed thousands and millions of times every minute.

 Have duplication is fine, as long as you plan to throw your software away soon.
 Code quality is a necessity to make your software survive for long.
 Having duplicate code will make your code smelly and increases technical debt associated with it.
 The cost of repair of this debt is the amount of capital and time required to pay to a developer to simplify or de-duplicate it.
 The interest is the decreased productivity of developers.

 Suppose you write buggy code.
 You do a code review to find out the issue and then fix it.
 Now replace this scenario of buggy code with duplicate buggy code.
 You now have to fix every location that code is, losing your time, efficiency and sometimes temper.
 This situation is called inverse shotgun surgery and is pretty nasty for any developer.

-Increases security risks:
+4. Increases security risks: